kubernetes-sigs/boskos/internal/ibmcloud-janitor/README.md

 ## Introduction

-IBM Cloud janitor supports resources of type `powervs-service` by default.
+IBM Cloud janitor supports resources of type `powervs-service` and `vpc-service`.
-Each resource of type `powervs-service` represents a PowerVS Service Instance of the IBM Cloud.
+- Each resource of type `powervs-service` represents a PowerVS Service Instance.
+For this resource type, the janitor cleans up the virtual server instances and network instances in a given service instance.
+- Each resource of type `vpc-service` represents a Virtual Private Cloud(VPC).
+For this resource type, the janitor cleans up the virtual server instances, subnets, public gateways, floating IPs and VPCs belonging to a particular resource group in a given region.
+The region and resource group are added to the user data of a resource.

 ```yaml
 ---